 The Plan closed to new members in 1998, new employees then being eligible for a defined contribution plan.
 With effect from April 2004, the Plan changed from a final salary to a career average revalued earnings benefit scale.
 In August 2005, a plan specific earnings cap of £60,000 per annum subject to inflation increases was introduced, the figure has risen to £76,000 in 2015.
 In October 2007, the rate of the future accrual for pension was reduced and a longevity adjustment was introduced to mitigate against the risk of further unexpected increases in life expectancies.
 In 2015, following a consultation with the trustees and members, it was agreed the Plan would close to future accrual of benefits effective from April 5, 2016 and for the purpose of increasing pensions in payment, to use the Consumer Prices Index ("CPI") as the reference index in place of the Retail Prices Index ("RPI") where applicable.
 The weighted average duration of the expected benefit payments from the plan is around 18 years.
 The pension cost of the Plan is assessed in accordance with the advice of an independent firm of professionally qualified actuaries, Lane Clark & Peacock LLP.
 The Plan is registered with HMRC for tax purposes, operates separately from the Company and is managed by an independent set of trustees.
-The Plan operates under UK trust law and the trust is a separate legal entity from the Company.
-The Plan is governed by a Board of Trustees, composed of two member nominated Trustees and four company appointed Trustees.
+The Plan operates under UK trust law and the trust is a separate legal entity from the Company appointed Trustees.